kabbo06/docker_overlay_using_vxlan/README.md

 We will create a custom docker image on both node for this lab.
 So, it will be easy for us to test and troubleshoot issue.
 We can create docker image from Dockerfile.
 I have added required files in this repository.
 We will build custom image named **con_img** by below command.

   docker build -t con_img .

+# Container Network Specifications:
+  **net1: 10.0.1.0/24**\
+  **net2: 10.0.2.0/24**

+# Overlay Network Configuration:
+### Docker Host1 (172.16.10.100):

+First we will launch two docker containers **doc1** and **doc2** from host1 and define two networks for them respectively.
+Spawn container by below command.

+  docker run -di --net none --name doc1 con_img\
+  docker run -di --net none --name doc2 con_img

+We didn't use any docker network driver above by adding **--net none** option.
+For creating and connnecting our own container network **(net1 & net2)** we need to have bridge in docker host machine.
+We will create two bridge interface for these networks.\

+Now, create first bridge interface named **br1** using ovs utility.

+  sudo ovs-vsctl add-br br1